Ino Station (Gunma): History

-The station opened on 20 December 1957.
+The site of the station was first used as a signal station from 11 October 1944 until 20 December 1957 when the station was opened.
 Upon the privatization of the Japanese National Railways (JNR) on 1 April 1987, it came under the control of JR East.

+The station started accepting Suica cards on 18 November 2001.
+The Midori no Madoguchi ticket office was closed on 30 November 2021.

 Passenger statistics

-In fiscal 2019, the station was used by an average of 2155 passengers daily (boarding passengers only).
+In fiscal 2022, the station was used by an average of 1,946 passengers daily (boarding passengers only).

+Below is table containing the passenger statistics since the year 2000: